Before you go

-Voted as one of the 101 Must Do's for Kiwis.
-Hidden away from the masses and rarely explored by Kiwi’s is the spectacular ‘New Chum Beach’, which ironically has been voted as one of the world's top 10 beaches!
-New Chum was also voted 60th of the 101 Must Do's for Kiwis.
+A Must Do in The Coromandel.
+Hidden away from the masses and rarely explored by Kiwis is the spectacular ‘New Chum Beach’, also known as Wainuiototo.
+It is so pristine and beautiful, it is sometimes voted as one of the world's top 10 beaches!

-This stunning stretch of golden sand is fringed by Pohutukawa and native forest and is deserted for most of the year.
+This stunning arc of golden sand fringed by Pohutukawa and native forest, is deserted for most of the year.
 New Chum beach embodies 'The Coromandel good for your soul.'
-This protected beach has no buildings, no roads, no infrastructure or camping - it is a jewel in New Zealand's coastal crown.
+This protected place means no buildings, no roads, no infrastructure or camping - it is a jewel in New Zealand's coastal crown.

 Whangapoua is the gateway to New Chum beach and is equally as beautiful despite the coastal village lining the beach with kiwi baches.
 Whangapoua is the half way point on a Coromandel road trip - taking the same time to travel via the Thames Coast or Pacific Coast.
 Once you reach Whangapoua;

-- Head to the car park at the north end of the beach
+- Head to the car park at the William Mangakahia Lagoon Reserve, north end of the beach

-- After checking the tides cross the stream
+- After checking the tides times (you don't want to get stranded on the other side), cross the stream

 - Follow the path over the saddle into the Nikau palm grove

 On a solitary adventure, what better place to restore energy and connect with nature than on a walk to Wainuiototo Bay - otherwise known as New Chum beach?

 Once there please stay on the track and the beach.
 Please don't explore beyond the beach or on private land as there is Kauri Dieback disease in this area that needs to be contained.